Peter Bol (runner)

-Nagmeldin "Peter" Bol (born 22 February 1994) is an Australian middle-distance runner who specialises in the 800 metres.
-He placed fourth at the 2020 Tokyo Olympics and won the silver medal at the 2022 Commonwealth Games.
+Nagmeldin "Peter" Bol (born 22 February 1994) is an Australian middle-distance runner who competes in the 800 metres.
+He represented Australia at the 2016 Rio Olympics, placed fourth at the 2020 Tokyo Olympics and won the silver medal at the 2022 Commonwealth Games.

-Bol represented Australia in the men's 800 metres at the 2016 Rio Olympics.
-He is the Oceanian record holder for the event.
-In January 2023, it was announced that he had been provisionally suspended by Athletics Australia after failed out-of-competition doping test, with the test showing signs of synthetic EPO.
-On 14 February, it was reported that his suspension had been lifted as his B sample returned an atypical finding (ATF) for EPO, but Sport Integrity Australia would continue investigation.

 Early life and education

-Bol was born on 22 February 1994 in Khartoum, Sudan.
-His mother is Sudanese, and his father from the region that is now South Sudan.
-His family fled the civil war in Sudan when he was four.
-In 2016, it was falsely reported that they lived in an Egyptian refugee camp for four years before emigrating to Australia.
-In August 2021, Bol wrote in The West Australian that "despite what some people have said and written, we never lived in a refugee camp."
-According to Media Watch, the false story originated with a 2016 article in The Sydney Morning Herald.
+Born in Khartoum, Sudan, Bol's mother Hanan Kuku is Sudanese of Nubian ethnicity, and his father Abdalla Bol is an ethnic Dinka from the region that is now South Sudan.
+His family fled the Second Sudanese Civil War when he was four.
+In 2016, it was falsely reported that his family lived in an Egyptian refugee camp before emigrating to Australia.
+Bol has stated that "despite what some people have said and written, we never lived in a refugee camp."